Ready in 30-45 minutes

 Here’s my version of Mumbai Chaat which will take you on a small taste journey of Mumbai street food and wow your guests!

-2 medium potatoes boiled & roughly cubed (small pieces)
+Ingredients:2 medium potatoes boiled & roughly cubed (small pieces)

 1 cup cooked chickpeas or canned